What you’ll learn

 - a psychotherapy clinic with real-time video-based monitoring and feedback

-- a phenomenal infant-preschool clinic, extensive outpatient experiences in both academic and community mental health practices
+- a phenomenal infant-preschool clinic with extensive outpatient experiences in both academic and community mental health practices

 - a leadership seminar